AlexanderHerlan/syncpy/README.md

 -----------------------
 Once configured through its configuration file, Sync.py watches a folder of your choosing for **any changes** from **any application** and checks to see if the file needs processing (such as a [Sass SCSS file](http://sass-lang.com/) or [CoffeeScript file](http://coffeescript.org/) that needs compilation) then **automatically processes and uploads** the changes to a remote machine that you configure.
 All 100% in the background and out of your way.

-After the file has been uploaded, the option SyncPy-Chrome plugin can be installed in Google Chrome for automatic page refreshing after changes have been made that are detected by SyncPy.
-This means you can see the live results of an edit from any editor, presented to you automatically on save in a real browser window.
+After the file has been uploaded, the optional SyncPy-Chrome plugin can be installed in Google Chrome for automatic page refreshing after changes have been made that are detected by SyncPy.
+This means you can see the live results of an edit from any editor, presented to you automatically "on save" in a real live browser window.

 Sync.py can also be very secure if you are using the SSH/SFTP connection option, it will tunnel all of its traffic over an encrypted connection.
 It also supports [OpenSSH](http://en.wikipedia.org/wiki/OpenSSH) key files and [SSH-agent](http://en.wikipedia.org/wiki/Ssh-agent) authentication so you never have to rely on inferior password based logins, or storing passwords in configuration files.